mitchellmoss/nuheat_hanger_website/README.md

-# Nuheat / Mapeheat Fault Sensor Hook Holder Landing Page
+# Nuheat Sensor Holder Landing Page

-Landing page + PayPal checkout gateway for selling the 3D-printed NH AC0200 fault sensor hook holder directly (outside eBay).
+Landing page + PayPal checkout gateway for selling the 3D-printed holders for the Nuheat / Mapeheat NH AC0200 fault sensor and the Nuheat MatSense Pro (AC0100) indicator directly (outside eBay).
 The C++ server renders the HTML template and exposes the PayPal API endpoints so product pricing cannot be tampered with in the browser.

 ## Getting Started